AutoDQM/autodqm_ml.github.io/index.md

 ```
 tutorial/SingleMuon.parquet
 ```
-We can train a PCA on some of the histograms in this file with:
+We can train PCAs on some of the histograms in this file with:
 ```
 python scripts/train.py
     --input_file "tutorial/SingleMuon.parquet"